 Student Success and Support Program Services:

 - Assessment Services – Provided by Assessment Services, measures students’ abilities in English, reading, mathematics, learning and study skills.
 Assessment results are used to determine course selection, honors eligibility and referral to specialized support services.

 - Orientation Services – Available for new and returning students through the Welcome Center and online through the student portal.
 Provides students with an introduction to the College, information regarding possible educational goals, and use of Counseling and other Student Services.

 - Counseling Services – Provided by the Office of Counseling, Advising and Matriculation through Counseling Support Services, or for students affiliated with a special program such as the Extended Opportunity Program and Services (EOPS) or the Disability Resource Center (DRC).
 Counseling services are available to all students who participate in the SSSP and complete assessment and orientation.

 - Student Educational Plan (SEP) - Students are provided assistance to develop a comprehensive SEP that includes required courses and resource referrals needed to meet an educational goal.

 - Follow-up Services and Programs – Students receive continued support, and assistance to define course of study and development of comprehensive SEP.
 Other services and programs include, but are not limited to, counseling services, career services, transfer services, financial aid, EOPS, DRC, Multicultural and Dream Center, veteran’s support services, foster youth support services, student success and counseling workshops, Learning Center and tutorial services, SMCCCD Transcript Evaluation Service.

-- Intervention Activities and Support - Students who fall out of good academic standing or are otherwise experiencing academic difficultly, or are determined to be at-risk students are provided support through the OnTRAC Program.
+- Intervention Activities and Support - Students who fall out of good academic standing or are otherwise experiencing academic difficultly, or are determined to be at-risk students are provided support through the OnTRAC Scholars.